jeroenooms/opencpu-pages/_posts/2013-11-27-continuous-integration-of-R-packages.md

 cover: "containers.jpg"
 ---

 Starting version 1.0.7, the OpenCPU cloud server adds support for continuous integration (CI).
-This means that Github repositories can be configured to automatically build and install your package on an OpenCPU server, every time a commit is pushed.
+This means that Github repositories can be configured to automatically install your package on an OpenCPU server, every time a commit is pushed.
 To take advantage of this feature, it is required that:

 <ol>
 	<li>Your R source package is hosted on Github.</li>